Ferengi: Culture

 Ferengi culture is depicted, especially on Deep Space Nine, as focused on the acquisition of profit as the highest goal.
 Many episodes portray this as taken to a comical extreme, as, for example, Ferengi prayer involves paying bribes to the gods, and Ferengi funeral rites involve auctioning off the deceased's remains.
 Ferengi characters frequently quote the "Rules of Acquisition", a collection of proverbs that are said to govern Ferengi business practices (such as "Never place friendship above profit"); a compilation of these Rules was published by Deep Space Nine showrunner Ira Steven Behr.
+Violations of economic norms such as abrogating contracts between fellow Ferengi or fraudulently taking advantage of business discounts are considered serious offences and subject to harsh punishments.

-Ferengi culture is also portrayed as extremely sexist; in early seasons of Deep Space Nine, Ferengi females are not permitted to earn profit, travel, or even wear clothing.
+The extreme sexism of Ferengi society is shown in early seasons of Deep Space Nine where Ferengi females are not permitted to earn profit, travel, or even wear clothing.
 A long-running plot thread on DS9 features Ferengi society's gradual evolution away from these practices, especially as Quark's mother Ishka establishes herself as a respected businesswoman and financial advisor.
+Evidently, the fact that granting full societal and economic rights to females would mean a dramatic expansion of business and investment opportunities proved persuasive to the Ferengi government.
+By 2380, Grand Nagus' reforms had taken effect, as seen in the acceptance of clothing for females.

+Despite their greed and sexism, in their own way the Ferengi are actually quite a peaceful and tolerant race.
+At least according to Quark, Ferengi history contains nothing comparable to the racism and world wars found in human history.
+Given that one customer's money is as valuable as the next's, it makes no sense to Ferengi to refuse to interact with those different from them: even Quark of all people feels the discrimination Odo faces for being a changeling is repugnant.
+While they have hired mercenaries for private contracts, the Ferengi Alliance as a whole has never fought a major interstellar war - instead preferring to apply economic pressure on their rivals until they're willing to negotiate.

 Biology and appearance

 The Ferengi were first designed by Andrew Probert and later refined and produced by Michael Westmore.

 The most prominent feature in Ferengi design is their large ear lobes.
-Ferengi experience sexual stimulation when their lobes are rubbed — an act called "oo-mox".
+Ferengi experience sexual stimulation when their lobes are rubbed – an act called "oo-mox".
 Ferengi females allegedly have smaller lobes, but the only female Ferengi characters shown in the series were Pel and Ishka.
 Betazoids are incapable of reading Ferengi emotions.
 The focus on ears extends to figures of speech (i.e. "not having the lobes" to indicate a lack of courage) and to health problems (i.e. an ear infection proving fatal).